amyslaybaugh/UFOs/README.md

 ## Summary:
-* One drawback of this webpage is getting the table data to load.
+* One drawback of this webpage is a lack of a filter button.
 * Two recommendations for further development: additional styling with CSS to make text easier to read and changing the filters to drop down menus.